 The question is, which is more effective at enhancing learning and consequently, performance?
 When it comes to the scientific literature (as we’ll soon see), the effects are quite clear.
 In close to 100 experiments, from a variety of sports and disciplines, significant differences exist between external and internal attentional foci.
 More specifically, it’s external focus of attention cues that significantly and consistently outperform internal attentional focus cues.
 Apart from a few studies that showed slight benefits to internal cueing OR no significant difference between the 2 types of cueing, external seems to be the way to go.

 But there’s a problem, according to Wulf (2013).
 In an interview study, more than 84% of track & field athletes reported that their coaches gave instructions that were specific to the movement of a body part or segment.
 Practically, we see this quite often in tennis settings - from beginners to elite performers, many students consistently receive instructions to deliberately focus and think about a particular body part when either learning a new skill or when attempting to master one.

-Before we completely switch how we instruct as coaches, and what we focus on as players, let’s outline why an external focus may be more beneficial and some of the research that tells the story.
+Before we completely switch how we instruct as coaches, and what we focus on as players, let’s outline why an external focus might (key word) be more beneficial and some of the research that tells the story.

 The Theory Behind Attentional Focus